A Gapless Phase with Haagerup Symmetry: Gapless Phases and Phase Diagram

-We now want to show that this CFT admits relevant deformations to the 2 and 6 vacua $\cH_3$ symmetric gapped phases, i.e.\ that it is indeed the phase transition between them.
+{\bf Relevant deformations.} We now want to show that this CFT admits relevant deformations to the 2 and 6 vacua $\cH_3$ symmetric gapped phases, i.e.\ that it is indeed the phase transition between them.
 We start by considering the deformation $\epsilon_0 + \epsilon_1$.
+Notice that using \eqref{eq:universe} and \eqref{rho_app} we find $\rho(\epsilon_0 + \epsilon_1) = d (\epsilon_0 + \epsilon_1)$, so that the deformation in indeed fully Haagerup symmetric.
+This comes from the fact that $\epsilon_0$ and $\epsilon_1$ are $\Z_3$ symmetric, so that $\eqref{rho_app}$ becomes $\rho = 1_{01} \oplus 1_{10} \oplus 3 \,1_{11}$, and the use of the Euler terms shown in \eqref{eq:universe}.
 Adding this relevant deformation with the $-$ sign, both copies of 3SP flow to the trivially symmetric gapped phase.
 Let us denote the 2 vacua of each trivial phase by $v_0$ and $v_1$ respectively.
-In each of these, the $\Z_3$ symmetry is completely trivial, which implies
+In each of these, the $\Z_3$ symmetry is completely trivial, which implies $\eta_{ii} = 1_{ii}$.
+Therefore, using \eqref{alpha_app} and \eqref{rho_app}, the $\cH_3$ symmetry generators descend to